 source: American Journal of Gastroenterology

-Sofia Novak, MD; Andrea Tieng, MD; Kostas Sideridis, DO; Simmy Bank, MD
+authors: Sofia Novak, MD; Andrea Tieng, MD; Kostas Sideridis, DO; Simmy Bank, MD summary/abstract:

 Methods: 30 year old Indian male with no known prior medical history was admitted for total colectomy with ileorectal anastomosis for FAP syndrome.
 His father was diagnosed with colon cancer (ca) at the age of 52, prompting a colonoscopy in his brother that demonstrated multiple (>50) colonic polyps.
 The patient’s colonoscopy found over 100 polyps ranging from 2 mm to 3 cm, tubular with tubular-villous adenomas on pathology.
 A presumed diagnosis of attenuated FAP was made.